 Trail Communities: Ocracoke, Hatteras, Frisco, Buxton, Avon, Salvo, Waves, Rodanthe, Nags Head

 From the secluded beaches of Ocracoke Island to the tourist bustle of Nags Head, this segment captures the many aspects of North Carolina’s easternmost parts.
 These barrier islands, or “banks,” are rich with history, wildlife, and scenery.
 They are also the site of some of the most extreme weather in the country.
 Situated as it is—sticking far out into the ocean, where two major ocean currents collide—the region has earned its nickname, “The Graveyard of the Atlantic.”

-Because most of the trail in this segment is on loose, sandy beaches, it is not recommended for bicycles; however, North Carolina Highway 12 parallels the trail almost its entire length and is a good alternative for cyclists.
+Because most of the trail in this segment is on loose, sandy beaches, it is not recommended for bicycles; however, NC 12 parallels the trail almost its entire length and is a good alternative for cyclists.